paulosuzart/paulosuzart.github.io/_posts/2017-11-25-watching-btc-price-with-typescript-and-typedi.md

 # Cex.io Client, finally

-Now our Cex.io client.
-It ressembles the `BittrexService` as both implement `PriceService`:
+Now our Cex.io client!
+It resembles the `BittrexService` as both implement `PriceService` and uses their REST API:

 ``` typescript